Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Iron Gwazi Promotion (Photo Courtesy of Flickr: Martin Lewison)

-Construction began in August 2019 with the trains revealed at IAAPA that November.
+Construction would then began in August 2019 with the trains revealed at IAAPA that November.

 When did Iron Gwazi open?